sysuimg/Local-Patch-Network-with-Global-Attention/README.md

 ## Dataset

-Two widely used public dataset can be downloaded from following links and we thank the authors for their nice works.
+Two widely used public datasets can be downloaded from following links and we thank the authors for their nice works.

 SIRST dataset: https://github.com/YimianDai/sirst